Brand

 2% radical red — the hardest constraint.
 Used as a signal, not a style.
 One red element per surface is usually enough; two is often too many.

-The condensed, industrial display family that carries headers, titles, and metric callouts.
+The condensed, industrial display family that carries the Assessed Intelligence wordmark, slide titles, section labels, and metric callouts.
 Uppercase only, with a disciplined letter-spacing.

 Use